genestack/user-docs/docs/user-guide/doc-odm-user-guide/config-ref-option-C.md

 Format of the input HDF5 file.
 Must be provided; the pipeline cannot proceed without a valid file type.
 - Accepted values: `"h5ad"`, `"h5"`

-#### `dry_run`
-Runs all extraction, validation, and linking resolution steps without uploading data or saving logs.
-Compression is also skipped.
-Use to validate configuration before committing data.

 #### `save_logs`
 When `false`, logs are not saved as an attachment after the run.
-Has no effect when `dry_run` is `true`.
+Has no effect when environment variable `dry_run` is `true`.

 ---